 BIA-ALCL is currently classified as a lymphoma.
-Many experts believe it behaves clinically as a lymphoproliferative disorder (LPD) that encompasses the spectrum of disease from benign CD30+ (a tumor marker) seromas, to CD30+ malignant seromas, to invasive capsular disease, and finally metastatic disease.
-Current ASERF (Aesthetic Surgery Education and Research Foundation) research is underway to further understand the proper classification of this disorder.
+Many experts believe that it behaves clinically as a lymphoproliferative disorder (LPD) that encompasses the spectrum of disease from benign CD30+ seromas, to CD30+ malignant seromas, to invasive capsular disease, and finally metastatic disease.
+Current ASERF research is underway to further understand the proper classification of this disorder.
 Similar to LPDs, BIA-ALCL is a highly treatable disease with high cure rates.

 Have there been any deaths due to BIA-ALCL?

-There have been 17 confirmed deaths globally, (9 in the United States), attributed to BIA-ALCL since the disease was first reported nearly 20 years ago.
+As of July 24, 2019, FDA reports that there have been 33 confirmed deaths globally, (13 in the United States), attributed to BIA- ALCL since the disease was first reported nearly 20 years ago.

 What are the symptoms of BIA-ALCL?

-The first symptom of BIA-ALCL is usually a swelling of the breast between two and 28 years after the insertion of breast implants, with an average of about eight years after implantation.
+The first symptom of BIA-ALCL is usually a swelling of the breast between 2 to 28 years after the insertion of breast implants, with an average of about 8 years after implantation.
 The swelling is due to a collection of fluid surrounding the implant.
 This fluid can cause the breast to enlarge significantly over a period of days or weeks.
 It can also present as a lump in the breast or armpit, firmness of the breast, or pain.
 It is usually easily and completely treated if patients see their doctor at the first symptom.